-If the corporation does not file Form 1139, it must file Form 1120X within 3 years of the due date, plus extensions, for filing the return for the year in which it has the NOL.
+If the corporation does not file Form 1139, it must file Form 1120X within 3 years of the due date, plus extensions, for filing the return for the year in which it sustains the NOL.

 For a carryforward.
-If a corporation carries forward its NOL, it enters the carryover on Schedule K (Form 1120), line 15.
-It also enters the deduction for the carryover (but not more than the corporation's taxable income after special deductions) on line 29(a) of Form 1120 or line 25(a) of Form 1120-A.
+If a corporation carries forward its NOL, it enters the carryforward on Schedule K (Form 1120), line 12.
+It also enters the deduction for the carryover (but not to exceed the corporation's taxable income after special deductions) on line 29(a) of Form 1120 - A.

 Carryback expected.
-If a corporation expects to have an NOL in its current year, it may automatically extend the time for paying all or part of its income tax for the immediately preceding year.
+If a corporation expects to have an NOL in its current year, it can automatically extend the time for paying all or part of its income tax for the immediately preceding year.
 It does this by filing Form 1138.
 It must explain on the form why it expects the loss.

-The extension applies to previously determined unpaid tax that must be paid after filing Form 1138.
-This amount cannot exceed the tax overpayment in the carryback years due to the NOL carryback.
+The extension amount cannot exceed the tax overpayment in the carryback years due to the NOL carryback.